-Firefighters who may encounter hazardous materials (hazmat) in the field should always recognize that hazmat requires special precautions.
-Hazardous materials in the field include, but are not limited to, clandestine drug waste, which may look like common household trash at first glance; midnight dumping, which may be recognized by the presence of barrels or containers; discoloration of land, plants, or water, and/or dead vegetation and animals; and transportation accidents with spillage or release of hazmat that may result in danger to life, property, or resources.
+Firefighters may encounter hazardous materials (hazmat) in the field and should recognize that it requires special precautions.
+Hazardous materials include, but are not limited to, clandestine drug waste, which may look like common household trash at first glance; midnight dumping, which may be recognized by the presence of barrels or containers, discoloration of land, plants, or water, and/or dead vegetation and animals; and transportation accidents with spillage or release of hazmat that may result in danger to life, property, or resources.

 - Assess situation.

 - Safe approach: upwind/upgrade/upstream.